 Contact Us |

-Using information from our outcomes database, CIBMTR annually prepares and distributes charts summarizing current uses and outcomes of allogeneic and autologous hematopoietic cell transplantation (HCT) in a set of Summary Slides.
+Using information from our outcomes database, CIBMTR annually prepares and distributes charts summarizing current uses and outcomes of allogeneic and autologous hematopoietic cell transplantation (HCT) in a set of US Summary Slides.

 Return to top